-Luckily, the biceps are one muscle that respond fairly quickly to training.
-That means that if you’ve acknowledged your slightly lacking arms a little close to summer then you might still be in luck.
+Luckily, the bicep is one muscle that responds fairly quickly to training.
+That means that if you’ve acknowledged your slightly lacking arms a little closer to summer then you might still be in luck.
 All you need to do is implement the right training regime and you can start making some solid gains.
 This is all coupled with a proper nutritional approach as well, of course.

 Now, bicep training isn’t all about doing endless sets of curls.
 If you look around any gym then you’ll see rows and rows of guys doing the same old curls again and again and again.
 Yet, very few of them have that special peak that makes the biceps really pop.
 This is because a lot of this guys are just chasing the pump.
 They’re lifting simply to make their arms feel good opposed to doing what makes them look good.

 Also, another issue with this is that they don’t necessarily use proper form.
 There’s a lot of swinging and momentum implemented so that they can lift more weight.
 A lot of gym goers use too much weight to make themselves feel better which means they end up using their biceps less.
 Yep.
 Because of the weight that they can’t handle they have to use more momentum and so end up training their biceps less and wonder why they struggle to increase in size.

 Luckily for you, once you start focusing on proper technique and muscular tension opposed to just feeling good then you’re well on your way to bigger, better guns.
 You need to lighten the load and make your aim getting the full range of motion as well as peak contraction to get the biceps looking good.
 Once you can hit the desired amount of reps with good form then and only then is it time for you to move up weight.
 That means not when you start to feel bored at that weight but when you can perform all of the reps cleanly and controlled.